kencormack/pistar-lastqso/README.md

       The [-f|--font] option forces use of the selected font, regardless of screen-width.

-      Valid options are 1, 2, 3, or 4
+      Valid options are 1, 2, 3, 4, or 5
         1 = "small"
         2 = "standard"
         3 = "big"
         4 = "ansi_shadow"
+        5 = "emulator-dependent alternate charset"

-      If this option is omitted, the script will auto-select an appropriately sized font based on the following screen-width
+      If this option is omitted, the script will auto-select an appropriately sized figlet font based on the following screen- width thresholds:
-      thresholds:

         < 80 chars wide:  "small" font
       80-120 chars wide:  "standard" font
         >120 chars wide:  "big" font

-      The "ansi_shadow" font is never auto-selected.
+      The "ansi_shadow" and "emulator-dependent alternate character set" fonts are never auto-selected.

+      Font # 5 may not work for everyone.
+Not all terminal emulators or TERM-types support the ANSI control codes for this feature.

   -h|--help
       Display this help screen, then exit.